Zamuhrishka/ArduTAP/README.md

 # ArduTAP: Simple Library for Working with JTAG TAP

-ArduTAP is an Arduino library designed to facilitate communication with devices using the JTAG protocol.
+ArduTAP is an Arduino library designed to facilitate communication with devices using the JTAG protocol and based on [ArduJTAG](https://github.com/Zamuhrishka/ArduJTAG) library.
 It provides an intuitive and straightforward interface for interfacing with JTAG Test Access Ports (TAPs).

 ## Features